 '''

->s x=$$KCHK^XUSRB("XUPROGMODE",30)
+>S X=$$KCHK^XUSRB("XUPROGMODE",30)

->w X
+>W X

 1

 '''

-27.1.12 DIVGET^XUSRB2(): Get Divisions for Current User
+28.1.15 DIVGET^XUSRB2(): Get Divisions for Current User

-Description This API retrieves the list of divisions for the current user.

-(This was developed as a Broker RPC and all RPCs have as the first parameter the return/output parameter.)

-Format DIVGET^XUSRB2(ret,ien)

-Input Parameters ret: (required) Name of the subscripted return array.
-In every API ien: (required) The DUZ or user name of the user for whom you are getting the division list.
+Reference Type Controlled Subscription Category User IA # 4055 Description This API retrie ves the list of divisions for the current user.
+(This was deve the return/outp loped as a Broker RPC and all RPCs have as the first parameter ut parameter.)
+Format DIVGET^XUSRB.
+2(ret,ien) Input Parameters ret: (required) Name of the subscripted return array.
+In every API that is used as an RPC, the first parameter is the return array. ien: (required) The DUZ or user name of the user for whom you are getting the division list.
 Output Parameters ret(): Returns a subscripted output array.
 If + of the value at the first level 0 subscript of the return value is false, then the user does not have any divisions from which to select.
 Otherwise, for each division that a user has, a node will be present in the return value, at the first subscript level, starting at zero (0) and incrementing from there.
-The value of the node is three pieces:

-ien^division name^station #
+The value of the node is three pieces: ien^division name^station #

-27.1.13 DIVSET^XUSRB2(): Set Division for Current User
+28.1.16 DIVSET^XUSRB2(): Set Division for Current User

-Description This API sets the division for the current user.
+Reference Type Controlled Subscription Category User IA # 4055 Description This API sets the division for the current user.
 (This was developed as a Broker RPC and all RPCs have as the first parameter the return/output parameter.)

-Format DIVSET^XUSRB2(ret,div)

-Input Parameters ret: (required) Name of the subscripted return array.
-In every API div: (required) This is the division to select.
-If passed with a leading processed as such.

-'an Internal Entry Number (IEN) is being passed and will be

-Output Parameters ret(): Returns a Boolean value in the subscripted output array:

-• True (non-zero)-Division selection is considered
+Format DIVSET^XUSRB2(ret,div) Input Parameters ret: (required) Name of the subscripted return array.
+In every API that is used as an RPC, the first parameter is the return array. div: (required) This is the division to select.
+If passed with a leading 'an Internal Entry Number (IEN) is being passed and will be processed as such.
+Output Parameters ret(): Returns a Boolean value in the subscripted output array: True (non-zero)-Division selection is considered successful.
+False (zero)-Division selection failed.

-successful.

-• False (zero)-Division selection failed.

-27.1.14 USERINFO^XUSRB2(): Get Demographics for Current User
+28.1.17 USERINFO^XUSRB2(): Get Demographics for Current User

+Reference Type Controlled Subscription

+Category User

+IA # 4055

 Description This API retrieves various user demographic information for the current user.

 (This was developed as a Broker/VistALink RPC and all RPCs have as the first parameter the return/output parameter.)

 Format USERINFO^XUSRB2(ret)

 Input Parameters ret: (required) Name of the subscripted return array.
-In every API
+In every API that is used as an RPC, the first parameter is the return array.